 This course is for our weekend visitors who want more flight experience.
 A second day of flight training is added to the introductory lesson.

 This is a comprehensive PARAGLIDING COURSE consisting of six full lessons.
-This course contains the classroom and flight requirements necessary to acquire the skills toward a novice solo rating.
+This course contains the classroom and flight requirements necessary to acquire the skills toward a beginner rating.